 Another important aspect for the forecasting is product stockouts.
 For example if you sold 10 units of product A last month and half a month the product was out of stock, the real demand for this product is 20 units per month.

 Inventory Planner tracks stock levels for each product from the moment of installation and knows when the product is out of stock.
 You can manually mark days out of stock for time before installation.
 This information will be taken into account by the forecasting algorithm, but sometimes you might want to deactivate it.
 You should deactivate it especially when you allow backorders.
 In this case if you sell 10 products a month and it’s out of stock in half a month, the real product demand is still 10.
-To view or adjust stockout information, click on Details -> Edit Forecast.

 If you don’t want to see some particular products mark them as non-replenishable and they will disappear from the report.
 If you want to view or make them replenishable again, you can adjust the filter on the top.

 By default you see the replenishment report for your variants (sometimes called simple or sellable products).
-It can be a tee-shirt with a particular color and size.
+It can be a t-shirt with a particular color and size.
 You can also see the aggregated report for products, categories, or vendors.

 As we mentioned before, the sales forecast is based on the history of sales of each product.
 You can set the date range for sales taken into consideration when calculating the forecast and metrics such as sales velocity.
 The date range for the Replenishment Report is found in the upper right corner.
+(Different date ranges for certain variants call also be set in Details > Forecast Settings, or by using Bulk Actions > Set Forecast Settings.)

 For example sometimes you’d like to take into account only the most recent months of sales or some period in the past and ignore all other months.
 When you change it, you will not see the new forecasting right away, as it takes time to recompute.
 Click the recompute button and wait until the “recomputing replenishment” message disappears.